 Premiering in 2003, the movie “Thirteen” stars Nikki Reed, Evan Rachel Wood, and Holly Hunter.
 “Thirteen” is unique from the other movies on this list because it primarily covers drug use in middle school.
 The plot centers on Tracy, who is a middle school student in Los Angeles.
 The movie also explores the topic of teen peer pressure as the main character befriends a troubled girl, which is what leads to her own substance abuse, crime, and sexual encounters.

 If you’re a parent who thinks that your teen could be abusing substances, or if you’re a teen looking for treatment, don’t hesitate to contact The Recovery Village.
-Our representatives can tell you more about the treatment programs available for teens and answer questions you may have.
+Our representatives can tell you more about teen rehab and teen addiction treatment programs available and answer questions you may have.

 The National Institute on Drug Abuse.
 “Monitoring the Future Survey: High School and Youth Trends.”
 2018.
 Accessed June 2019.